 The Specialty Chemicals Segment uses significant quantities of a variety of specialty and commodity chemicals in its manufacturing processes which are subject to price and availability fluctuations.
 Any significant variations in the cost and availability of our specialty and commodity materials may negatively affect our business, financial condition or results of operations.
 The raw materials we use are generally available from numerous independent suppliers.
 However, some of our raw material needs are met by a sole supplier or only a few suppliers.
 If any supplier that we rely on for raw materials ceases or limits production, we may incur significant additional costs, including capital costs, in order to find alternate, reliable raw material suppliers.
 We may also experience significant production delays while locating new supply sources.
 Purchase prices and availability of these critical raw materials are subject to volatility.
 Some of the raw materials used by this Segment are derived from petrochemical-based feedstock, such as crude oil and natural gas, which have been subject to historical periods of rapid and significant movements in price.
 These fluctuations in price could be aggravated by factors beyond our control such as political instability, and supply and demand factors, including OPEC production quotas and increased global demand for petroleum-based products.
 At any given time we may be unable to obtain an adequate supply of these critical raw materials on a timely basis, on price and other terms acceptable, or at all.
-If suppliers increase the price of critical raw materials to our customers from time-to-time.
+If suppliers increase the price of critical raw materials, we may not have alternative sources of supply.
+We selectively pass changes in the prices of raw materials to our customers from time-to-time.
 However, we cannot always do so, and any limitation on our ability to pass through any price increases could affect our financial performance.